-(a) The Employer shall provide the Union with job descriptions for the classifications in the bargaining unit set out in Appendix 3, within six months of the ratification of the Agreement.

-(b) When the Employer establishes a new bargaining unit position, it shall provide the Union with job description and the wage rate established by the Employer.
+- (a) The Employer shall provide the Union with job descriptions for the classifications in the bargaining unit set out in Appendix 3. - (b) When the Employer establishes a new or substantially altered bargaining unit position, it shall provide the Union with job description and the wage rate established by the Employer.
 Should the Union disagree with the wage rate, the matter shall be referred to arbitration.